AdaCore/spark2014/docs/ug/gnatprove.rst

    execution.
 One can rerun |GNATprove| with value ``progressive`` or ``per_path`` to separate possible execution paths in the counterexample.

+#.
+Currently, counterexamples may include a value for declarations of variables
+   without an initialization expression or a default initialization, which correspond in reality to uninitialized variables.
+These values should be ignored when interpreting a counterexample.

 .. _How to Use GNATprove in a Team:

 How to Use |GNATprove| in a Team